-She has been called the Danish biotech queen and she is not afraid of responsibility in her role as CEO, currently at Zealand Pharma.
+She has been called the Danish biotech queen and she is not afraid of responsibility in her role as CEO.
 On the contrary, Britt Meelby Jensen enjoys leading, setting ambitious goals and accelerating company growth.

 Britt Meelby Jensen knew early on that she wanted to make a difference in the world, but she did not know that it would be within life sciences and the pharmaceutical field.